akategra/client-server-architecture/README.md

 # Client-Server Architecture:

+**" In order to execute the exe files on Windows OS, you need to change the linux APIs to Windows."**

 There are 3 directories inside the repository consisting of code for the server, client and the clienthandler.

 The 3 executables are present in the repository.